Issama Mpeko

-Djo Issama Mpeko (born 3 March 1986) is a Congolese professional footballer who plays as a right-back for Linafoot club AS Vita Club and the DR Congo national team.
+Djo Issama Mpeko (born 3 March 1986) is a Congolese professional footballer who plays as a right-back for Linafoot club FC Saint-Éloi Lupopo and the DR Congo national team.

-He previously played for FC Lupopo Lubumbashi.

 He played for Democratic Republic of the Congo in the 2011 African Nations Championship.
 During the 2013 Africa Cup of Nations qualification he scored one goal, and went forward to Casablanca in 2013.